Series / The Name's The Same

 - Studio Audience

 - Show The Folks At Home: The contestant's name, along with a picture depicting the object or person, would be shown to the audience.

 This show provides examples of:

-The panel area was expanded to occupy four celebrities beginning on February 7, 1954, which decreased the payouts to $20 per stumped celebrity...and as a result, stumping the panel only awarded $5 more than it had prior to the change.
+- The panel area was expanded to occupy four celebrities beginning on February 7, 1954, which decreased the payouts to $20 per stumped celeb...and as a result, stumping the panel only awarded $5 more than it had prior to the change.

-Beginning on January 10, 1955 the show began using a segment where a relative of a famous celebrity would appear, and the panel had to guess the celebrity.
+- On January 10, 1955, a segment debuted where a relative of a famous celebrity would appear, and the panel had to guess the celebrity.
 Ill-fitting for the show's premise, and not even played every week, it was discontinued on June 13.

 - Product Placement: